Whether you’re sitting on your behind all day or participating in triathlons, your hips are hard at work.

 Glute Back Presses

 The Glute Back Presses refer to basic hip thrust.
 However, you will have your arms behind you pressed into your back for a maximum hip extension and back press.
+These are often done as PT resistance exercises.

 - Tuck your pelvis so that your lower back lengthens and keep both knees facing forward.